vcexnet/eactalk/README.md

 [EACTALK](http://www.eactalk.com)
 # Welcome to Donald Trump!
 Use eactalk to build your own social Kingdom and let the social platforms that block your account die
 # 【EACTALK introduce】
-Eactalk is an information announcement weak social system based on EAC blockchain technology developed by a group of freedom advocates.<br>
+Eactalk is Meta-universe information publishing social web 3.0 application based on EAC blockchain technology developed by a group of freedom advocates.<br>
 We don't try to control anything.
 We want freedom of speech in the world;<br>
 We want the world to be real, without lies;<br>
 Hope the world is full of positive energy;<br>